August 16, 2020

 Keynote: Dr. Adonia Lugo

-Participants will be working in small teams around the following topics:
+Participants worked in small teams around the following topics:

 Engineering and design